topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 <p align="center"><strong>Figure 5.1 UART Connection with host PC</strong></p><br/>

-The figure 5.2 below shows a successful login.
+Figure 5.2 shows a successful login.
 Both the username and password for login are set to **root**.

 <p align="center">